Hattozo/HatBot/README.md

 ## Information

 You can take the source code to make your own of it, and replace the client ID with your own.
+See a guide of how to take the source code [here.](https://www.youtube.com/watch?v=OtDxNnBKxWA)

 You can also change the prefix in your own bot if you are taking the source code.